Gravitational Wave and CMB Probes of Axion Kination: Cosmological constraints

 The case of an early kination-dominated era with $T_{\rm KR} > 2.5 \MeV$ has no observable impact on the CMB.
 On the other hand, in the case with $T_{\rm RM} < 6 \keV$ the modified expansion rate of the universe can potentially lead to significant deviations in the evolution of modes on scales probed by the CMB.

 The angular size of the sound horizon at the surface of last scattering, which is precisely measured, is one quantity that can be altered by a modified cosmic expansion history.
 We will develop some intuition for how the sound horizon is changed by assuming a kination-dominated era with $T_{\rm RM} < 6\keV$ and $T_{\rm KR} > T_{eq}$, where $T_{eq} \simeq 0.8 \eV$ is the approximate temperature at matter-radiation equality.
+We will use the piece-wise approximation to develop our intuition.

 The comoving sound horizon can be written as

 where $\eta$ is the comoving horizon and $c_{s} = \sqrt{\frac{1}{3\left(1+\left(\frac{3 \rho_{b}}{4 \rho_{\gamma}}\right)\right)}}$.
 Here for simplicity we will assume $c_{s} = \sqrt{\frac{1}{3}}$.
 We can then rewrite the integral for the comoving sound horizon at matter-radiation equality as